 Of course, in the end those opposed to joining the European project lost heavily in 1975.
 Spearhead declared in July of 1975 that this was not the end; that the fight to get Britain out of Europe would go on.
 Ever sore losers, the NF blamed the loss on their exclusion from the No campaign, but also the evil hand of International Finance and, most of all, they blamed the fact that the Yes campaign was fear driven rather than fact driven and that the entire campaign played upon emotion.
 Plus ça change?

 Spearhead and Tyndall were far from the whole of the radical right at this point, to be sure.
 Sir Oswald Mosley was campaigning heavily in favour of the Yes vote, hoping that Europe could act as a white Christian bastion, able balance the competing power blocs of the US and the Soviet Union during the Cold War.
 Yet it is fair to say the NF represented the most nationalistic radical right groups in Britain.
 From their campaign messaging, we can see how they undertook a dedicated effort to mainstream their ideas, only falling back upon open discussion of their more extreme nature when this was thwarted.

-Mr Daniel Jones is a Doctoral Fellow with CARR, and is a Doctoral Researcher in History at the University of Northampton.
-See his profile at:
+Mr Daniel Jones is a Doctoral Fellow at CARR, and Doctoral Researcher in History at the University of Northampton.
+See his profile here.

 © Dan Jones.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).